Assembly adjourned sine die after adopting Appropriation Bill | Devdiscourse

 He said a cancer diagnostic centre would be opened in the government general hospital.
 A new premises for the Assembly would be constructed as was decided by the government.

-Deputy Speaker M N R Balan, who conducted proceedings during the fag end of the day`s session, announced that the no-confidence notices against Speaker V P Sivakolundhu by opposition leader N Rangasamy and other AINRC members T P R Selvam and N S J Jayabal besides BJP's V Saminathan, have been rejected as it was not in consonance with the provisions of rules relating to the matter.
-The Assembly had sittings for nine days since August 26.
+Deputy Speaker M N R Balan, who conducted proceedings during the fag end of the day`s session, announced that the no-confidence notices against Speaker V P Sivakolundhu by opposition leader N Rangasamy and other AINRC members T P R Selvam and N S J Jayabal besides BJP's V Saminathan, have been rejected as it was not in consonance with the provisions of rules relating to the matter..

-Lt Governor Kiran Bedi had presented the customary address on the opening day of the session.
-Chief Minister V Narayanasamy presented the budget for e fiscal 2019-2020 on August 28.

-Originally it was decided to have the session till Saturday, but it was adjourned sine die on Friday and no reason was assigned for cutting short the number of days of the session..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)